 A person can easily attain proper cardiovascular health by burning on average 900 calories an hour on a treadmill.
 So if you want to pick out the best treadmill for you then keep on reading.

-There are different brands each having their treadmill series and models.
+There are different brands each having their Best Treadmill series and models.
 Safe to say there are a lot of treadmills to choose from.
 The treadmill has the basic dimensions of 7 feet long and 3 feet wide.
 Treadmills can also be foldable and can save space when not in use.

 If you are looking for a foldable treadmill, then there are a plethora to choose from.
 Previously, such treadmills were either extremely cheap with low-quality parts, or they were high-end products that were extremely expensive.
 Nowadays, there has been more and more brand that have launched affordable foldable treadmills that have good quality parts that operate without issue for a long time.

 When choosing the perfect treadmill, it is best to compare different models to make an accurate estimate of the price to features ratio.
 Our charts of top folding treadmills have some of the best treadmills from popular leading brands like PowerMax, Durafit, Fitalo, Lifelong and FitPro.

 When choosing a proper treadmill, one of the main things to consider is the tread belt.
 Different treadmills have different width, length and thickness of the belt on which the user will run/walk.
 All these factors are important as they affect how the user will feel when using the treadmill.

 Width: the standard width of the belt of the treadmill is usually 20 inches.
 Wider tread belts offer more area for running and make the cardio more natural and free-flowing.
 Some treadmills have the widest size of tread belts of 22 inches.

 Length: Similar to that of the width, the length of the tread belt is highly important.
 People have different stride lengths.
 The longer the length pf the treadmill belt, the longer stride one can make while running on the treadmill.